elkromer/markdown/OpenPGP.md

 - The receiving OpenPGP decrypts the session key using the recipient's private key
 - The receiving OpenPGP decrypts the message using the session key.

-Note: when the sender creates a message the sending OpenPGP also creates a hash of the message and generates a signature on the hash using the sender's private key.
+**Note**: when the sender creates a message the sending OpenPGP also creates a hash of the message and generates a signature on the hash using the sender's private key.
 That structure is attached to the message.
 The receiving OpenPGP generates a new hash of the received message and verifies it using the attached message signature.
 If it verifies, then the message is accepted as authentic.